 Kanban is a Japanese term meaning “signal.”
-The term is widely used today worldwide to denote a form of replenishment signal used to transmit information generally regarding the movement or production of products.
+People worldwide widely use the term today to denote a form of replenishment signal that transmits information generally about the movement or production of products.

 Machine Incorporated has embraced the implementation of Kanban systems for our customers.

 A Kanban system can signal the authorization to move material or product from the supplying location to the consuming location.
-They can also be used to signal the authorization to produce additional product.
+Kanban parts also signal the authorization to produce additional product.

 What are the main benefits of a Kanban system?

 One big benefit of a Kanban system is that it puts limits on inventory build-up.
 A Kanban acts as a limit.
-When the Kanban is full, no additional product can be made, or moved, into that location.
-Putting limits on inventory has some very big benefits: less cash is tied up, less space, less handling, less handling damage, etc. Reductions of work-in-process (WIP) inventory have the additional benefits of reducing your products’ lead-time (think of items in WIP as standing in line, waiting their turn for processing.
+A full Kanban prevents making or moving additional product into that location.
+Limiting inventory brings significant benefits: it ties up less cash, requires less space, reduces handling, and decreases the risk of handling damage.
+Reductions of work-in-process (WIP) inventory have the additional benefits of reducing your products’ lead-time (think of items in WIP as standing in line, waiting their turn for processing.
 The longer the line, i.e. the more WIP, the longer they’ll have to wait.)

 Inventory limits means less cash is tied up, less space, less handling, less handling damage.

-Less inventory also reduces the amount of scrap or rework required when a defect is discovered.
-And, since less inventory means shorter lead times, a Kanban control system shortens the time between creation of a defect and its discovery, thereby improving the chances of correctly diagnosing its cause.
+Maintaining less inventory minimizes the scrap or rework needed when a defect is discovered.
+And, since you have fewer Kanban parts inventory, less inventory means shorter lead times.
+A Kanban control system shortens the time between creation of a defect and its discovery, thereby improving the chances of correctly diagnosing its cause.

-For repetitive items, a Kanban system can also reduce the reliance on forecasts.
-However, in this person’s opinion, one of the most powerful aspects of Kanbans is the ease that they provide for forcing continuous improvement, at the grass roots shop floor level of the organization.
+For repetitive items, a Kanban system can also reduce the reliance on engineering forecasts.
+However, in this person’s opinion, one of the most powerful aspects of Kanban is the ease that it provides for forcing continuous improvement, at the grass roots shop floor level of the organization.

 Inventory reduction exposes problems and forces solutions to those problems.
 A Kanban system provides a simple visible mechanism for shop-floor people to translate top-level management objectives into concrete actions, e.g. “Cut the size of the Kanban between operation 1 and operation 2 by 70% in the next 6 weeks.”